-Basic Air Dry Clay aka Devil Clay
+Basic Air Dry Clay – Devil Clay

-This is basic air dry clay, it’s probably the easiest to get hold of, most art or hobby type of shops have it, and it’s pretty cheap.
-I used to use this to make my sculpts when I first started out and since I switched over to different clay I just can’t go back to this stuff.
+Basic Air Dry Clay is the easiest to get hold of as most art or hobby type of shops have it.
+It’s also pretty cheap.
+I used to use this to make my sculpts when I first started out but once I switched over to fancier clays I couldn’t go back to this stuff.

 WED Clay – The Big Quick Master

-Because it’s a water based clay, you can use water to help smooth out the surface, buffing out tool marks and refining things.
+Because it’s a water-based clay, you can use water to help smooth out the surface, buffing out tool marks and refining things.

-Normally WED clay is used when you want to make really big sculpts in a short amount of time because it’s cheap compared to oil based clay and it’s nice to work with.
+Normally WED clay is used when you want to make really big sculpts in a short amount of time because it’s cheap compared to oil-based clay and it’s nice to work with.

 Oil Based Clay – The tricky mistress

 Oil-based clay is a dream and a nightmare to work with all at the same time.
 Because it’s oil-based it doesn’t dry out so you can keep reusing it over and over again.
 It comes in different hardnesses; soft, medium and hard but, even soft is similar to a brick.
 It is quite expensive compared to the other types, which is why WED clay is really the way to go if you want to make huge sculpts.

 When you start your sculpt and want to block everything out you need heat up the clay to make it workable.
 You can even heat it up to a creamy liquid and drip/pour it on your work surface.
 As it starts to cool down again it hardens back up.
 This is part of what can make it tricky to work with, if you’re blocking things out and you decide to change something, then you might need to heat it up to get it soft enough to make changes.
 Basically, when you work with oil-based clay you spend a lot of time heating things up to make it workable or cooling things down to make it firm.
 When you start out with sculpting it can be a little tricky to get used to, but it is one of the things that makes this clay so amazing to work with.